SJasonP/FoldersGuard/docs/webui-implementation.md

 ## Localization Implementation

-The frontend uses structured localization resources for all user-visible strings.
+The frontend uses structured localization resources for all user-visible strings and connects the selected locale to Ant Design's locale provider.

 Rules: